Analytical formulas for far-field radiated energy and angular momentum of metallic thin films: Introduction

 In this work, we derive analytical expressions for the radiative transport of energy, linear momentum, and angular momentum while fully accounting for the interaction between the electromagnetic field and matter via the Dyson equation.
 For the case of a single metal film, the photon GFs can be solved exactly if the film is infinitesimally thin and the electron fluctuations in the out-of-plane direction can be neglected.
-Expressing the photon Green’s functions in terms of Fresnel coefficients provides a natural interpretation in terms of the scattering of s- and p-polarized waves.
+Expressing the photon GFs in terms of Fresnel coefficients provides a natural interpretation in terms of the scattering of s- and p-polarized waves.
 The EM field correlators can be obtained from the lesser photon GF in the Keldysh formalism, which in turn allows us to compute the various radiation quantities.
 The rate of energy emission can be recast in terms of Fresnel coefficients, elucidating its consistency with energy conservation as embodied in Kirchhoff's law.
-The paper will be structured as follows: Section~\ref{sec:define} briefly introduces the Keldysh formalism and defines the photon GFs; Section~\ref{sec:material} derives the retarded self-energy in the Dyson equation from the material’s frequency-dependent permittivity, an experimentally accessible quantity; Section~\ref{sec:solve} presents an exact solution for the Dyson equation and analytical expressions for the resulting GFs; Section~\ref{sec:transport} demonstrates how these Green’s functions yield analytical expressions for radiative power, force, and torque; Section~\ref{sec:numerical} applies the formalism to the Drude metal bismuth (Bi), with numerical plots illustrating the emission spectra; Section~\ref{sec:conclusion} summarizes the discussion and outlines concluding remarks.
+The paper is structured as follows: Section~\ref{sec:define} briefly introduces the Keldysh formalism and defines the photon GFs.
+Section~\ref{sec:material} derives the retarded self-energy in the Dyson equation from the material’s frequency-dependent permittivity, an experimentally accessible quantity.
+Section~\ref{sec:solve} presents an exact solution for the Dyson equation and analytical expressions for the resulting GFs.
+Section~\ref{sec:fresnel} discusses the Fresnel coefficients of the system and how these can be used to represent the GFs.
+Section~\ref{sec:transport} demonstrates how these GFs yield analytical expressions for radiative power, force, and torque.
+Section~\ref{sec:numerical} applies the formalism to the Drude metal bismuth (Bi), with numerical plots illustrating the emission spectra.
+Finally, Section~\ref{sec:conclusion} summarizes the discussion and outlines concluding remarks.